MostlyAdequate/mostly-adequate-guide/ch2.md

 ```

 Having been bound to itself, the `Db` is free to access it's prototypical garbage code.
 I avoid using `this` like a dirty nappy.
 There's really no need when writing functional code, however, when interfacing with other libraries, you'll have to acquiesce to the mad world around us.
 Some will argue `this` is necessary for speed.
 If you are the micro-optimization sort, please close this book.
-If you cannot get your money back, Perhaps you can exchange it for something more novice.
+If you cannot get your money back, perhaps you can exchange it for something more novice.

 And with that, we're ready to move on.